-Once we completed building our new bed frame, I looked forward to (finally!) having matching nightstands.
+So obviously with a new bed frame I looked forward to (finally!) having matching nightstands.
 We’ve been using a couple hand-me-down mismatched nightstands since we got married more than a decade ago.
 Neither was much our style, but they were free and in good condition.

-But in comparison to our new bed frame, the proportions were way off and they didn’t match at all so we figured it was time to upgrade to something a bit more us.
+In comparison to our new bed frame though, the proportions of both night stands were way off and they didn’t match at all so we figured it was time to upgrade to something a bit more us.

 While shopping around I stumbled upon the VIKHAMMER nightstands available from IKEA.
 I liked the clean lines and the storage capacity, but I was concerned the all-black would have been too dark and the all-white would’ve gotten lost among the white walls in our bedroom.
 I wanted some contrast but not too much.
 I’m particular like that sometimes. 😉